-&lt;sup>1 Revised Prevent Duty Guidance for England and Wales - Guidance for specified authorities in England and Wales on the duty in the Counter-Terrorism and Security Act 2015 to have due regard to the need to prevent people from being drawn into terrorism (revised July 2015).
+1 Revised Prevent Duty Guidance for England and Wales - Guidance for specified authorities in England and Wales on the duty in the Counter-Terrorism and Security Act 2015 to have due regard to the need to prevent people from being drawn into terrorism (revised July 2015).

-- Extremism vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs. - Radicalisation the process by which a person comes to support terrorism and extremist ideologies associated with terror groups. - Terrorism an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes with or disrupts an electronic system.
-The use or threat must be designed to influence the government or to intimidate the public, and is made for the purpose of advancing a political, religious or ideological cause.
+- Vulnerable adult - For the purpose of this process document, a vulnerable adult is someone who requires community care due to reasons of mental or other disabilities, age, or illness, and who may be unable to take care of themselves or protect themselves against significant harm or exploitation. - Extremism vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs. - Radicalisation the process by which a person comes to support terrorism and extremist ideologies associated with terror groups. - Terrorism an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes with or disrupts an electronic system.
+The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious, or ideological cause.